Roman von Ungern-Sternberg: Restoration of Outer Mongolian independence

 After Kolchak's defeat by the Reds and Japan's subsequent decision to withdraw its expeditionary troops from the Transbaikal, Semyonov, unable to withstand the pressure of Bolshevik forces, planned a retreat to Manchuria.
 Ungern saw it as an opportunity to implement his monarchist plan.
-The ACD was then approximately 1,500 men, mostly Russian but with Cossacks, Buryat, Chinese and a few Japanese, all under Russian command, with rifles, machine guns and four artillery pieces.
+The ACD was then approximately 1,500 men, mostly Russian Cossacks, but with Buryat, Chinese and a few Japanese, all under Russian command, with rifles, machine guns and four artillery pieces.

 Ungern drove them mercilessly in training, maintaining even stricter discipline than he had previously.
 Minor offences were punished by lashings with bamboo.
 Soldiers committing more serious violations were usually executed.
 On 7 August 1920, he broke his allegiance to Semyonov and transformed the ACD into a guerrilla detachment.
 After crossing the Outer Mongolian border on 1 October, they moved southwest, then moved westwards to the Mongolian capital of Urga (officially Niislel Khuree, now Ulaanbaatar).
 There, he entered into negotiations with Chinese occupying forces.
 All of his demands, including the disarmament of Chinese troops, were rejected.

 On 26–27 October and again on 2–4 November 1920, Ungern's troops assaulted Urga but suffered disastrous losses.
 After the defeat, his forces retreated to the upper currents of the Kherlen River, in Setsen-Khan Aimag, a district ruled by princes with the title Setsen Khan, in eastern Outer Mongolia.
 He was supported by Mongols who sought independence from Chinese occupation, especially the spiritual and secular leader of Mongols, the Bogd Khan, who secretly sent Ungern his blessing for expelling Chinese from Mongolia.

 Ungern's devotion to harsh discipline remained unabated.
 After learning that a lieutenant he had initially favored and put in command of the medical division had, during the retreat, sexually assaulted the nurses (many of whom were married to other officers), looted settlements the unit passed through and ordered all the wounded fatally poisoned because they were "a nuisance", Ungern ordered the man flogged and then burned at the stake.

 The Chinese had tightened their control of Outer Mongolia by then, by strictly regulating Buddhist services in monasteries and imprisoning Russians and Mongols whom they considered "separatists".
 According to the memoirs of M. G. Tornovsky, the ACD numbered 1,460 men, while the Chinese garrison was 7,000 strong.
 The Chinese had the advantage in artillery and machine guns and had built a network of trenches in and around Urga.